Medibank’s palliative care at home trial

 Trialling palliative care in the home

-In August 2016, Medibank at Home commenced a partnership with a specialist community-based palliative care service to trial palliative care in the home for eligible Medibank members with hospital cover in Western Australia.
+In August 2016, Medibank at Home commenced a partnership with a specialist community-based palliative care service to trial palliative care at home for eligible Medibank members with hospital cover in Western Australia.
 Since then, we have expanded the trial into northern Sydney and Townsville and surrounding areas.

-Services provided to members are based on an assessment of individual need and include nursing, medical, psychosocial support, respite, allied health, domestic assistance and equipment provision.
+Services provided to eligible members are based on an assessment of individual need and include nursing, medical, psychosocial support, respite, allied health, domestic assistance and equipment provision.
 Along with visits from the care team, eligible members have access to 24-hour telephone support from registered palliative care nurses.
 A bereavement care follow-up service is also available to the member’s families and carers.

 The primary principles of the trial are establishing goals of care that are in keeping with patient’s values and preferences, symptom management, and death in place of choice.
 This involves consistent and sustained communication and support between the patient and all those involved in his or her care.

 Taking pressure off the healthcare system

 According to the Grattan Institute report, there simply aren’t enough palliative care services in the community to cope with patient demand.
 This means people often end up dying in places that aren’t suited to providing palliative care.
 We want our members to have choice over where they receive end-of-life care, and we can do this by bringing palliative care specialists into their homes.

 A view to expansion

-This is just one in a suite of Medibank at Home trial programs, aimed towards giving eligible members more choice when it comes to where they receive care, where clinically appropriate.
+This is just one in a suite of Medibank at Home trials, aimed towards giving eligible members more choice when it comes to where they receive care, where clinically appropriate.

-While this is only in trial at the moment, we’re hoping that early encouraging results will lead to a national roll-out, providing more Medibank members with the choice to receive care where they most want it.
+While palliative care at home is still a trial, we’re hoping it will lead to a national roll-out, providing more Medibank members with the choice to receive care where they most want it.